Banner Health

 Because many of the symptoms of hyperthyroidism are the same as other diseases, your provider may use several tests to confirm the diagnosis:

-• Blood tests: These tests measure the levels of thyroid hormones, including triiodothyronine (T3) and thyroxine (T4), as well as thyroid-stimulating hormone (TSH).
+• Blood tests: These tests measure thyroid hormone levels, including triiodothyronine (T3) and thyroxine (T4), as well as thyroid-stimulating hormone (TSH).
 High levels of T3 and T4 and low levels of TSH are signs of hyperthyroidism.
+In most cases, a low TSH level is the first sign of hyperthyroidism on blood testing.

 • Imaging tests: Thyroid scans help your provider look closer at your thyroid.
 Your provider may also do a radioactive iodine uptake test.
 This test measures your thyroid’s ability to take in iodine.
 If your thyroid takes in too much, you may produce too much thyroid hormone.